Romanichal: Travel

-Originally, Romanichals would travel on foot or with light, horse-drawn carts, and would build bender tents where they settled for a time, as is typical of other Romani groups.
+Originally, Romanichal would travel on foot or with light, horse-drawn carts, and would build bender tents where they settled for a time, as is typical of other Romani groups.
 A bender is a type of tent constructed from a frame of bent hazel branches (hazel is chosen for its straightness and flexibility), covered with canvas or tarpaulin.

-Around the mid- to late-19th century, Romanichals started using wagons that incorporated living spaces on the inside.
+Around the mid- to late-19th century, the Romanichal began using wagons that incorporated living spaces on the inside.
 These they called "vardos" and were often brightly and colorfully decorated on the inside and outside.
-In the present day, Romanichals are more likely to live in caravans or houses.
+In the present day, Romanichal are more likely to live in houses or caravans.

-Over 60% of 21st-century Romanichal families live in houses of bricks and mortar, whilst the remaining 40% still live in various forms of traditional Traveller modes of transport, such as caravans, trailers, or static caravans (a small minority still live in vardos).
+The vast majority (90%) of 21st-century Romanichal families live in houses of bricks and mortar, whilst a minority still live in mobile homes such as caravans, static caravans, or trailers (with a small fraction still living in vardos).

 According to the Regional Spatial Strategy caravan count for 2008, there were 13,386 caravans owned by Romani in the West Midlands region of England, whilst a further 16,000 lived in bricks and mortar.
 Of the 13,386 caravans, 1,300 were parked on unauthorised sites (that is, on land where Romani were not given permission to park).

-Over 90% of Britain's travelling Romanichals live on authorised sites where they pay full rates (council tax).
+Over 90% of Britain's travelling Romanichal live on authorised sites, where they pay full rates (council tax).

-On most Romanichal Traveller sites, there are usually no toilets or showers inside caravans because in Romanichal culture, this is considered unclean, or mochadi.
+On most Romanichal traveller sites, there are usually no toilets or showers inside caravans because in Romanichal culture, this is considered unclean, or mochadi.
 Most sites have separate utility blocks with toilets, sinks, and electric showers.
-Many Romanichals will not do their laundry inside, especially not underwear, and subsequently many utility blocks also have washing machines.
+Many Romanichal will not do their laundry inside, especially not underwear, and subsequently many utility blocks also have washing machines.
 In the days of horse-drawn wagons and vardos, Romanichal women would do their laundry in a river, being careful to wash upper-body garments further upstream from underwear and lower-body garments, and personal bathing would take place much further downstream.
 In some modern trailers, a double wall separates the living areas from the toilet and shower.

 Due to the Caravan Sites Act 1968, which greatly reduced the number of caravans allowed to be pitched on authorised sites, many Romanichals cannot find legal places on sites with the rest of their families.

-Like most itinerant groups, Romanichals travel around for work, usually following set routes and set stopping places (called atching tans) that have been established for hundreds of years.
-Many traditional stopping places were established before land ownership changed and any land laws were in place.
-Many atching tans were established by feudal landowners in the Middle Ages, when Romani would provide agricultural or manual labour services in return for lodgings and food.